Chickery's Travels

 When financing a new RV there is a lot more to consider than just the sticker price or monthly payment.
 In this article, I’ll discuss crucial factors such as depreciation and interest.

 The bottom line for most people when purchasing an RV, or even a car, is the monthly payment.
 This was a mistake we made when we purchased our first Fifth Wheel brand new.
 If we could go back, we’d definitely do things differently.
-In fact, we’ve created a program where we share our process for paying off $137,000 in debt in 2 years while traveling full-time in our RV.

 Learn how to pay off debt, earn an income, and save money all while traveling full-time.